Kyoto Imperial Palace: History

 The grounds include a number of buildings, along with the imperial residence.
 The neighboring building to the north is the sentō (仙洞), or residence of the retired Emperor, and beyond that, across Imadegawa Street, sits Doshisha University.
 The Imperial Household Agency maintains the building and the grounds and also runs public tours.

 History of Tsuchimikado Higashinotoin mansion

-Tsuchimikado-higashinotowin-dono" mansion (土御門東洞院殿) was built and owned by the Fujiwara clan in 9th century and it was used occasionally as the Sato-Dairi (Temporary palace) of emperor when his palace was under repaired.
+Tsuchimikado-higashinotoin-dono" mansion (土御門東洞院殿) was built and owned by the Fujiwara clan in 9th century and it was used occasionally as the Sato-Dairi (Temporary palace) of emperor when his palace was under repaired.
 It is known that Emperor Horikawa used this mansion as his residence before his accession to the throne.
 In 1133, it was renovated to serve as the residence for Fujiwara no Tadazane's daughter, Yasushi, before being the nyogo (concubine) of retired emperor Toba.
 Yasushi was subsequently investitured as retired emperor Toba's Empress and in 1140, it was officially designated as her palace, known as "Tsuchimikado Palace" or "Ogimachi Palace."
 After her death, the palace became the residence of Fujiwara no Kunitsuna, but was briefly used as a temporary palace by Emperor Rokujo in 1167 and Emperor Takakura in 1177.